TacticalCamel/resume-builder/README.md

 - **[Vue.js](https://vuejs.org) :: JavaScript framework.** A component-based approach was necessary for an app of this scale.
 I chose Vue due to its excellent documentation and intuitive features that work with reactive data.
 - **[Vue draggable](https://github.com/SortableJS/vue.draggable.next) :: Drag-and-drop functionality.** Based on Sortable JS, it's simple and proved to be reliable, so it made sense to include it instead of trying to implement something similar by myself.
 - **[Dexie.js](https://github.com/dexie/Dexie.js) :: Indexed DB wrapper.** Simplifies working with indexedDB with querying and promises instead of callbacks.
-Used together with @vueuse/rxjs to make queries reactive.
 - **[msgpackr](https://github.com/kriszyp/msgpackr) :: Binary serializer.** Faster and smaller size compared to JSON.
-Can also handle binary data, like fonts.
+Can also handle binary data, like font files.

 ## Application architecture